t1123425/VRHackathon2017/README.md

-# VRHackfest2017
+# VRHackathon2017
-This folder is for VR hack fest demo
+This folder is for 2017 VR hackathon demo

+Enjoy~~~